 In addition to this website (the main MCA website):

 Global Mental Health-Map.
 This site lists key resources for Global Mental Health (GMH).
-It provides a “global map for a global movement” in order to help us to better understand and navigate the GMH domain better and find relevant ways for connecting and contributing.
+It helps to provide a “global map for a global movement” in order to better understand and navigate the GMH domain and find relevant ways for connecting and contributing.
 The site is part of an ongoing collaborative project to research, compile, and share GMH materials.
-We welcome your contributions and suggestions in order to make GMH-Map as useful as possible!
-We have published eight overview articles on GMH (2011-2017).
-Links to these articles are on the GMH-Map website and also in the GMH-Map section of this MCA ebsite.
+We have published 10 overview articles on GMH (2011-2021).
+Links to these articles are on the GMH-Map website and also in the GMH-Map section of this MCA website.

 Global MCA.
-This is the site for the Global Member Care book series, with previews, updates, endorsements, etc. The series is designed to further equip the diversity of people with member care responsibility around the world, including leaders, colleagues, professional caregivers, trainers, sending groups, and academic institutions.
+This is the site for the Global Member Care book series, with previews, updates, endorsements, etc. The series, like our MCA website, is designed to further equip the diversity of people with member care responsibility around the world, including leaders, colleagues, professional caregivers, trainers, sending groups, and academic institutions.
 Underlying all three volumes is the commitment to grow deeply and go broadly as we provide quality services within the mission/aid community and in light of the major challenges affecting the world.